Michael8431/ECE477/README.md

 * For a feature request or bug report, create a [GitHub issue](https://github.com/espressif/esp-idf/issues)

 We will get back to you as soon as possible.

+## Michael's Update 3/28/2025

+RUN THE FOLLOWING FIRST IF YOU WANT TO FLASH TO THE ESP32

+idf.py add-dependency "abobija/rc522"

+NEED THIS DEPENDENCY TO RUN RFID SENSOR